Eve0028/School-projects/C/Project1_TaylorSeries/README.md

-# Calculate equations using the Taylor series.
+# Calculate formulas using the Taylor series.

 ## Sample usage
 Input: